-You will be able to select the type of service that you get when you request an Uber ride (see our How to Use Uber tutorial).
+You will be able to select the type of service that you get when you request an Uber ride.
 Note that not all levels of Uber service will be available in all cities or areas.

 This is the least expensive tier of Uber service.
 Drivers on this tier use economical 4-door compact sedans that you'll typically see on the road every day.

 This is the second tier of Uber service.
 Drivers in this tier use lower-end vans and other multi-passenger vehicles (which seat at least 6).
 This is a good, low-cost option when you need a ride for a large group of people.